AudioKit/AudioKit/README.md

 ### Installation

-The repository includes the "Objective-C Sound" Xcode workspace file which will open in Xcode with two example projects demonstrating building a project for the Mac or for the iPad or iOS Simulator.
+The repository includes the "Objective-C Sound" Xcode workspace file which will open in Xcode with a few example projects demonstrating building a project for the Mac or for the iPad or iOS Simulator.

+To get a quick sense for what the code can do, check out the Bret Victor inspired "Explorable Explanations" project.

 The Mac version requires installation of CsoundLib64 which can be installed using the universal installer available at